 The CECE Model

-The Culturally Engaging Campus Environments (CECE) Model is derived from three decades of published research in higher education, over 180 interviews conducted across several qualitative studies, and the findings of many quantitative analyses that examine the experiences and outcomes of diverse colleges students.
+The Culturally Engaging Campus Environments (CECE) Model is derived from decades of published research in higher education, over 180 interviews conducted across several qualitative studies, and the findings of many quantitative analyses that examine the experiences and outcomes of diverse colleges students.
+Understanding of the model has been refined through data from several thousand interviews and surveys with educators and students since it was first published in 2014.
 It explains the ways in which campus environments shape the experiences and outcomes of diverse student populations in college.

-The CECE model acknowledges that external influences (e.g., financial factors, employment, and family influences) and precollege inputs (e.g., academic preparation and academic dispositions at the time of entry) shape college success (e.g., learning, satisfaction, persistence, and degree completion) (Figure 1).
-However, the focal point of the CECE model emphasizes that college students’ access to culturally engaging campus environments is positively correlated with individual influences (e.g., sense of belonging, academic self-efficacy, motivation, expectation or intent to persist, and performance) on success and an increased probability of succeeding in college.
-The CECE model posits that undergraduates’ access to culturally engaging campus environments is directly and indirectly (via sense of belonging, academic self-efficacy, motivation, expectation or intent to persist, and performance) related to a greater likelihood of persistence (Figure 2).
+The CECE model acknowledges that external influences (such as financial factors, employment, and family influences) and precollege inputs (such as preparation and perspectives at the time of entry) shape college outcomes (such as learning, satisfaction, persistence, and degree completion).
+However, the focal point of the CECE model emphasizes that college students’ access to culturally engaging campus environments is positively correlated with individual traits (such as sense of belonging, self-efficacy, motivation, and performance) on success and an increased probability of succeeding in college.
+The CECE model posits that undergraduates’ access to culturally engaging campus environments is directly and indirectly (via individual characteristics such as sense of belonging, values, commitments, self-efficacy, motivation, and performance) related to a greater likelihood of success.

 Survey & Indicators